 Developing modular and affordable satellite systems.
 That’s Defining Possible.

-Two Northrop Grumman-built satellites will be launching for the U.S. Department of Defense Space Test Program 3 (STP-3) mission: STPSat-6 and LDPE-1.
-The spacecraft will launch aboard a ULA Atlas V rocket from Cape Canaveral, Florida on December 5, 2021 at 4:04 a.m.
-EST.
+Two Northrop Grumman-built satellites—STPSat-6 and LDPE-1—launched for the U.S. Department of Defense Space Test Program 3 (STP-3) mission aboard a ULA Atlas V rocket from Cape Canaveral, Florida on December 7, 2021 at 5:19 a.m.
+ET.

 STPSat-6 hosts nine payloads that advance national security and science missions by delivering operational Nuclear Detonation (NUDET) detection capabilities, high-bandwidth laser communications services and new technology demonstrations in space domain awareness, weather and NUDET detection.